square/react-native-square-reader-sdk/docs/get-started.md

       processing.
 Upload your account logo, feature photo and product images with the photos stored on your mobile device.

-1. Update the `application:didFinishLaunchingWithOptions:` method in your app delegate to initialize Reader SDK:
+1. Update the `func application` method in your app delegate to initialize Reader SDK:
     ```Swift
     import Foundation